Bomberman Tournament

-Bomberman Tournament is a game in the Bomberman series for the GBA.
-The game contains a multiplayer battle mode between linked Game Boy Advances.
+Bomberman Tournament is a game in the Bomberman series for the Game Boy Advance.
+The game contains a multiplayer battle mode between linked Game Boy Advance consoles.
 The player and up to three others can compete in any of the game's eight multiplayer battle arenas, each of which has its own unique gameplay twist.

 Story

 On the edge of the galaxy sits a small planet, Phantarion.
 From the cutscene at the beginning of the game, it is given that five meteors (the five Dastardly Bombers, from Super Bomberman 2 and Super Bomberman 3) hit the planet.
 Shortly thereafter, a large fortress was erected, and in turn the land around the tall, tower-like fortress and the fortress itself began to freeze over.
 The people of Phantarion sent out a distress call, and Professor Ein sent Max to investigate.
 Upon arriving on the planet, Max makes his way to the base of the tower.
 Once inside, he is confronted by a huge bird creature (later found to be Plasma Bomber in his transformed state).
 He is knocked out by the bird by one fell blow, and is either sent to the top of the tower or down a hole (the exact cannot be determined, Max is only shown being pulled into a dark, foreboding circle in the center of the screen).
 When Doctor Ein talks to Bomberman a week later, Bomberman tells him that they have lost all contact with Max.
 Bomberman is then sent by Ein to save Phantarion and find Max, thus beginning the playable portion of the story.